evmos/evmos/docs/developers/guides/cosmos_coin_registration.md

 The ERC-20 Module (also known as `x/erc20`) allows users to instantly convert [ERC-20](https://ethereum.org/en/developers/docs/standards/tokens/erc-20) tokens into native Cosmos Coins, and vice versa.
 This allows users to exchange assets interchangeably in two entirely different layers, the EVM and Cosmos.

-Application-wise, the ERC-20 module allows DeFi protocols to seamlessly integrate with Evmos and the Cosmos ecosystem.
-Using the module, developers can build smart contracts on Evmos and use the generated ERC-20 tokens for other [applications on the Cosmos ecosystem](https://mapofzones.com), such as:
+Application-wise, the ERC-20 module allows DeFi protocols to seamlessly integrate with Point network and the Cosmos ecosystem.
+Using the module, developers can build smart contracts on Point network and use the generated ERC-20 tokens for other [applications on the Cosmos ecosystem](https://mapofzones.com), such as:

 - earning $OSMO staking rewards
 - taking part in governance proposals by voting with $ATOM

 Registering a native Cosmos Coin means registering a new mapping between a Cosmos Coin denomination and a new ERC-20 token contract, also known as a Token Pair.
 Token Pairs enable users to convert ERC-20 tokens into their native Cosmos Coin representation (and vice-versa), and can only be created via a governance proposal.

-More information can be found in [this blog post](https://medium.com/evmos/introducing-evmos-erc20-module-f40a61e05273), which introduced the ERC-20 Module on Evmos.
+More information can be found in [this blog post](https://medium.com/evmos/introducing-evmos-erc20-module-f40a61e05273), which introduced the ERC-20 Module on Point network.

 To register a Cosmos Coin, consider the following stages: